 The Adventures Of Captain Marvel provides examples of:

-- Adventurer Archaeologist: Most of the cast are these, as its the discovery of an ancient tomb and the MacGuffin within it that gets the plot going.
+- Adventurer Archaeologist: Most of the cast are these, as it's the discovery of an ancient tomb and the MacGuffin within it that gets the plot going.
 Interestingly enough, Billy Batson was not primarily an Adventurer Archaeologist, instead being a news reporter who was both covering the Malcolm Expedition and sort of being an apprentice archaeologist learning the trade.

 - All Your Powers Combined: Captain Marvel has the combined powers of several gods and heroes, as spelled out in the first episode.

-- A Wizard Did It: In this case, the literally used to explain the existence of superpowers.
+- A Wizard Did It: In this case, it's literally used to explain the existence of superpowers.
 The wizard Shazam grants Billy the power to become Captain Marvel in order to protect the world from the misuse of the Scorpion Idol.